department-of-veterans-affairs/va.gov-team/platform/cms/user-administration/README.md

 2. We acknowledge the request
 3. We make sure a Jira ticket exists
 4. We find out their product owner, desired role, va email address, etc., if they have network access (if they’re a contractor), and what training they need, if any.
-5. If they need training, pass this information to Jane by assigning the ticket to her in Jira.
+5. If they need training, pass this information to training by assigning the ticket to training in Jira.
-    1. If they don’t have access, Jane can send them youtube training but we can’t give them training site access
+    1. If they don’t have access, training can send them youtube training but we can’t give them training site access
-    2. If they do have access, Jane sends them other training materials and instructions them to follow up with their product owner/approver when training is completed.
+    2. If they do have access, send training instructions, including following up with their product owner/approver when training is completed.
-    3. Once Jane has their info, the initial ticket is DONE and can be closed.
+    3. Once training has their info and creates their account, the initial ticket is DONE and can be closed.
+    	- Single users must be created in prod and training environment (in case there's a delay in refreshing training environment).
+	- User import for bulk upload into prod - ONLY after automated email issue has been resolved. *

 ## Process Overview - No Training Needed/Training Completed